indexmod/indexmod-old/v-a-c-foundation.md

 title: V-A-C Foundation
 permalink: v-a-c-foundation
 layout: default
-published: true
-shortname: VACF
-originlang: Rus.
+originlang: Rus. / Eng.
-originspell: Шаблон
+originspell: Original spell
-appearing: Updated
+appearing: Updated / Est. / Born
+city: Moscow
 birth: 2018
-city: Moscow
-facebook: '500000'
-instagram: '500500'
-youtube: '600000'
-vimeo: '100'
-twitter: '400'
-tumblr: '900'
-vkontakte: '0'
+givenname: Given name
+familyname: Family name
+othername: Other name
+venue: Red Square
+founder: Founder
-origin: Russian
+origin: a / an Russian
-profession: English language wiki
+profession: writer based in Europe
 photo: This is sample for image caption
-photographer: Andrei Dei
+photographer: Photographer
-source: Indexmod Blockchainpedia
+source: Source
-photographerurl: dei-andrei
+photographerurl: index
 sourceurl: index
-founder: 'Andrei Dei'
+shortname: V-A-C
+facebook: 0
+instagram: 0
+youtube: 0
+vimeo: 0
+twitter: 0
+tumblr: 0
+vkontakte: 0
+soundcloud: 0
+pinterest: 0
 ---

 (Rus. Фонд «Виктория—искусство быть современным», est. 2009, Moscow) founded and headed by Leonid Mikhelson <span id="a1">[\[1\]](#f1)</span>, and dedicated to the international presentation, production and development of Russian contemporary art, focusing on supporting and expanding the platform for home-grown talent, giving artists the opportunity to experience, engage with and interrogate international cultural practices whilst developing an authentic and autonomous artistic language <span id="a2">[\[2\]](#f2)</span>.

 ![(Image correspondent to the article of “{{ page.title }}”.
 To see an image try another browser!)]({{ site.url }}/images/{{ page.permalink }}.jpg)